nordic-institute/X-Road/doc/Protocols/pr-meta_x-road_service_metadata_protocol.md

 The request URL is `http://SECURITYSERVER/listCentralServices` or `https://SECURITYSERVER/listCentralServices` depending on whether the HTTPS protocol is configured for interaction between the security server and the information system.
 When making the request, the address `SECURITYSERVER` must be replaced with the actual address of the security server.

-In addition, it is possible to retrieve a list of security servers in other, federated X-Road instances by adding the following HTTP parameter:
+In addition, it is possible to retrieve a list of central services in other, federated X-Road instances by adding the following HTTP parameter:

 * `xRoadInstance` – code that identifies the X-Road instance.